RemasteredGoldfish/RemasteredGoldfish/README.md

 # About Me 🙋‍♂️ :

-### - I'm 23 years old and i am a student who is learning software development in the Netherlands.
+### - I'm a 23 year student who is studying software development in the Netherlands.

 <img hight="400" width="500" alt="GIF" align="right" src="assets/studying-windy.gif">